rbontekoe/rbontekoe.github.io/docs/src/index.md

 - [Literate.jl](https://github.com/fredrikekre/Literate.jl): IJulia notebooks as teaching material.

 ## Course Development
-Currently, we are developing the 'course' [Building Business Applications with Julia](https://rbontekoe.github.io/BAWJ/).
+Currently, we are developing the 'course' [Building Business Applications with Julia](https://www.appligate.nl/BAWJ/stable).
 Our goal is to build the software for a modular based system:
 - Using Docker,
 - the Onion architecture, and
 - Machine Learning.

 ## Languages and Tools
 - Julia;
-- Flask/Python;
 - Atom;
 - Git;
 - Docker;
 - Raspberry Pi Zero W;
-- Raspberry Pi 3B;
+- Raspberry Pi 3B.
-- Google Kubernetes Engine.